lck/odoo-devops-tools/README.md

 This section is optional.

-This section configures the Docker image built by `--build-docker-image` and the generated `ROOT/compose.yml` file.

 - `target_image` — Docker image name/tag to build.
-This value is also used in the generated Compose file.
 Required when `--build-docker-image` is used.
 - `base_image` — Docker image used as the base image in the generated Dockerfile.
 Default: `odoo:${odoo:version}`.
 - `compose_project_name` — optional top-level name written to `ROOT/compose.yml`.
 - `odoo_service` — Docker Compose service name for Odoo.
 Default: `odoo`.